Legacy System modernisation and migration process

 • Re-platform: the legacy software with migrating the legacy system to more modern and effective technology platforms.

-What Oreon offers for Legacy System modernisation and migration.
+Oreon offers Legacy System modernisation and migration Services.

 As Oreon, due to the costs of maintaining legacy systems, we advise to merge into more modern software systems as soon as possible.